-Total amount spent by ECSC on things of value conferred to board members in 2022.
+Total amount spent by ECSC on things of value conferred to board members in 2023.

-In 2022, ECSC hosted, facilitated, or supported 34 meeting days.
+In 2023, ECSC hosted, facilitated, or supported 41 meeting days during which things of value were available to board members.
 On some of those days, multiple meetings occurred.
-The sizes of those meetings ranged in number of attendees from single digits all the way up to 390.
-The vast majority comprised at least 35 people.
+The sizes of those meetings ranged in number of attendees from single digits all the way up to 440.

 While members of our board participated in all of those meetings, not all members of our board participated in all meetings based on the type of meeting and whether the board member was eligible to attend.
 Accordingly, in order to give a complete and accurate picture of what ECSC spent on its board members, we have apportioned costs on a per participant basis and then assumed participation by all eligible board members.
-Based upon this method, the total amount spent by ECSC on its 42 board members across 34 meeting days in 2022 was \$55,609.36.
-This number does not include the pass-through costs in which ECSC was reimbursed for one dental benefit, as detailed above.
+Based upon this method, the total amount spent by ECSC on its 42 board members across 41 meeting days in 2023 was \$79,573.64.
+This number does not include the pass-through costs in which ECSC was reimbursed for one dental benefit, or the health savings account contribution, as detailed above.